Hydronic heating systems are one of the most energy-efficient systems out there.

 5. Higher Installation Costs Upfront

-Installing a hydronic heating system into an already built home can be very expensive.
+Installing a hydronic heating system into an already-built home can be very expensive.
 It requires professional builders, and you will need access to your floor joists.
 The alternative is to remove the floor or the drywall and then reinstall them with the system installed.
 If you’re looking to refurbish your home or are building a new house, installing the system in those instances won’t be as cost-restrictive.

 6. No Ductwork for Air Conditioning